 It seems this problem is within the game files itself rather than anything the emulator could fix unless there is something to fade the end of the files out.

 I hope there is a good fix out there as this game is amazing!

-#12 Updated by FireNX70 about 2 years ago
+#12 Updated by FireNX70 over 2 years ago

 It's definitely not the in the game on console, I just tested it just in case but I've been playing it for years.
 I doubt it's the dump, since it's happening to multiple people, including myself.
 I dumped it with Cleanrip on a Wii with The Homebrew Channel and it didn't prompt any error messages.
 The only way they all could be bad dumps is if the error is on the side of the riping program.
 It's also not the DSP Rom, since I also tested it with the DSP Rom I dumped from my Wii.
 My only idea is to dump the game again using my Gamecube (with the Viper GC chip and Cobra BIOS) to confirm that the error is not with the dump itself.

-#13 Updated by FireNX70 about 2 years ago
+#13 Updated by FireNX70 over 2 years ago

 Just thought of something better.
 I know the dump I'm using right now has clipping on Dolphin, so I can burn that dump and run it on my Wii (I cannot find any blank MiniDVDs and I know I had some somewhere so I'll use regular DVDs, thus I need to use my Wii).
 If the clipping happens on my Wii, then it would be fairly safe to assume it's a problem with the dumps we're using.